Find out what a data loss prevention solution is, how it works, and when you should consider adopting a DLP solution.

 Dedicated DLP and integrated DLP

-Dedicated DLP solutions are comprehensive tools, specifically built and designed to protect data for loss, leak, and theft.
+Dedicated DLP solutions are comprehensive tools specifically built and designed to protect data from loss, leak, and theft.
 They offer protection for both data at rest and in motion, content and contextual scanning capabilities, device control options, and, in some cases, encryption options.
 Dedicated DLPs usually have predefined profiles for sensitive data but also allow companies to build their own policies based on their needs.

 Why Endpoint Protector?

-Endpoint Protector is an advanced Data Loss Prevention solution that puts an end to data leaks, data loss, and data theft while offering control of portable storage devices and ensuring compliance with data protection regulations.
+Endpoint Protector DLP software is an advanced, enterprise-grade Data Loss Prevention solution that puts an end to data leaks, data loss, and data theft while offering control of portable storage devices and ensuring compliance with data protection regulations.
 It is designed to protect confidential data against insider threats while maintaining productivity and making work more convenient, secure, and enjoyable.

 Check out some of its top-rated features: